federicOO1/Raymen-hackathon/README.md

 ### 1. **General Flags:**

 - `--use_saved`:
   If set, it will use a previously saved dataset without reprocessing or reloading data.
+If used, it requires the use of `--saved_dataset_dir` flag.

-- `--use_pretrained`:
+- `--start_pretrain`:
-  Indicates that a pre-trained model should be used for fine-tuning, allowing the model to start from an already trained checkpoint instead of training from scratch.
+  If set, it will restarts the pre-train process of the whole dataset.

 - `--ensamble_test`:
   Enables ensemble testing where multiple models are used to generate predictions.
 This can improve performance by averaging predictions from different models.

-- `--only_test`:
-  When set, the model will skip training and only generate predictions using a pre-trained model.

 ### 2. **Directories and Dataset Parameters:**